soderlind/customizer-validate-wcag-color-contrast/README.md

 # Validate WCAG Color Contrast for Customizer Color Control

-The validator will post a warning if the contrast is less than 4.5
+The validator measures the color contrast between 2 or more color controls.
+It will post a warning if the contrast is less than 4.5

 BTW, if the contrast >= 7,  the score is a WCAG AAA.
-If the contrast >= 4.5 the score is a WCAG AA.
+If the contrast is between 7 and 4.5 the score is a WCAG AA.

 <img src="assets/wcag-color-contrast.gif" width="650" />